 It’s another tactic for the hiring manager to know the applicant’s personality.
 It also gives them a sneak peek of their values and character before deciding.

 Some candidates practice their interview questions before they set out for an interview, making their answers sound scripted.
 Sometimes the hiring process includes unrelated interview questions.
 It allows the interviewer to determine if your character is an excellent cultural fit for the job position.
 So don’t be afraid to be yourself.

 How long after an interview should you hear back?

 The hiring process is different among companies and may vary depending on the role you’re applying for and the urgency of the position.
-It could take days, weeks, and even months for you to hear back from your employer.
+Whether the interview is for a freelance position, it could take days, weeks, or even months for you to hear back from your employer.
 Keep in mind that they also have a lot of obligations on their plate aside from recruiting people.

 However, the typical waiting period is two weeks to a month after a job interview.
 Yet it’ll depend on the number of applicants they’re interviewing.
 Take note that a hiring company usually receives an average of 250 job applications per job position, wherein HR may only select 4-6 candidates for interview.

 So don’t scramble when you don’t hear back from the company immediately.
 It could be that it is having a hard time selecting because some HR seek advice from the entire team.
 Or they’re just busy with company emergencies.

 If the interview seemed like it was in your favor, but you’re still waiting for a response, just continue your job search.
 You’ll never know if there might be a better option for you.